Operational analytics uses real-time data to drive business decisions that enable an organization to respond to current changes.

 Benefits of Operational Analytics

-- Increased efficiency: Operational decisions based on up-to-date facts are more effective.
+- Increased Efficiency: Operational decisions based on up-to-date facts are more effective.

-- Greater confidence: Making data-based decisions increases confidence and reduces the risk of poorly researched operational decisions.
+- Greater Confidence: Making data-based decisions increases confidence and reduces the risk of poorly researched operational decisions.

-- Lower risk: Justifying a decision based on real data can reduce the negative impact of a decision made solely on intuition.
+- Lower Risk: Justifying a decision based on real data can reduce the negative impact of a decision made solely on intuition.

-- Improved collaboration: Business intelligence (BI) dashboards are easy to share with stakeholders and help build consensus.
+- Improved Collaboration: Business intelligence (BI) dashboards are easy to share with stakeholders and help build consensus.
 Sharing information across the business amplifies success and allows others to learn from mistakes.

 The Challenges of Operational Analytics